Krishbelwal/Netflix_Contents_Analysis/Readme.md

 - **Excel:** Data cleaning & analysis
 - **Power BI:** Dashboard development & visualization

-## 5. Data Cleaning Steps
+## 5. Data Cleaning Steps:
+- checking duplicates row-wise and column-wise.
-- Convert the names of column in capatilize columns to improve the readability.
+- Convert the names of columns to capitalise columns to improve the readability.
 - Handled missing values in `Director`, `Cast`, and `Country` columns using the "Go - Special" method.
 - Split multiple values in `Genres` and `Country` columns using **Split Column by Delimiter** in Power Query.
 - Applied the **Unpivot Columns** feature in Power Query for row format.